reduxframework/redux-framework/.github/ISSUE_TEMPLATE/dev.md

 Think you found a bug?
 ======================
 Please use the "BUG REPORT" template below.
-Remember, we are rabid about backwards compatability.
+Remember, we are rabid about backward compatability.
 Do not submit fixes that break previous ways of doing so or they will be rejected.

-Also, unless you provide a Support Hash, your request will also be rejected.
+Also, unless you provide a Site Health Report, your request will also be rejected.
 NO exceptions.
-If you do not including this information and we close your ticket, please do not ask why.
-See See https://docsv3.redux.io/core/generating-a-support-hash/index.html for more details.
+If you do not including this information, and we close your ticket, please do not ask why.
+Instructions are listed below.

 You MUST be using Redux in dev mode when submitting an issue to us.
 If you are not, or have circumvented our dev mode protocol, you are on your own.
 There could be information in your issue that requires dev move active (Compressed Javascript, for example.
 We are unable to diagnose issues with compressed Javascript and why dev mode needs to be enabled).